cpspacesystems/airbrakes-flight/README.md

 containers running on your machine via `docker stop cpss-ros2` if you've run the script before.
 You'll be dropped into a `tmux` session.

+> It might take a hot second to run; it's building a whole Docker image.

 Your current directory is mounted in `/home/pwd` in the container.
 Edits made in the container will be reflected on your host machine.